touchpi/devbuster/README.md

 ### Use
 - Run your X Windows Server
 - Open your development shell with: `wsl -d devbuster`
 - Default browser is chromium.
 Just enter `chromium` in your WSL shell.
-It should apear a X Window with the chromium browser. <u>It is not recommended to use this browser for internet surfing</u>, because it is an old version with lots of vulnerabilities.
+It should apear a X Window with the chromium browser. <ins>It is not recommended to use this browser for internet surfing</ins>, because it is an old version with lots of vulnerabilities.
 Just use it internally or use it only with well known internets sites (e.g. entering your pycharm licence key).
 - `cd touchpi`
 - Run touchpi with `./start.sh`.
 It will apear as X Window.
 - Start your IDE in your WSL devbuster shell.
 If it is graphical it will apear as X Window.
 To run touchpi from an IDE, you have to set the python working directory to the folder touchpi/touchpi